mrossinek/cobib/src/cobib/man/cobib-getting-started.7.md

 This is a guide how to get started with coBib.
 This guide does not cover coBib's configuration, refer to *cobib-config(5)* for that.
+Check out *cobib-tutorial(1)* for a more comprehensive and interactive guide.

 ### Initializing the database